ehayik/jfx-playground/README.md

 # jfx-playground

-Demo project for integrating Spring Boot and JavaFX.
+Demo project for integrating _Spring Boot_ and _JavaFX_.
 The Demo has the following features:

 1. Simple working sample code for a small desktop application.
-2. Configuration for maven or gradle project to use JavaFX with Spring Boot, with the appropriate maven artifact dependencies for basic development.
+2. Configuration for _maven_ or _gradle_ project to use _JavaFX_ with _Spring Boot_, with the appropriate maven artifact.
+   dependencies for basic development.
-3. Uses recent, reasonably up-to-date JavaFX modules, with consistent versions
+3. Uses recent, reasonably up-to-date _JavaFX_ modules, with consistent versions.
-4. Demonstrates placing an FXML file in a resource directory, and looking it up as a resource at runtime
+4. Demonstrates placing an _FXML_ file in a resource directory, and looking it up as a resource at runtime.
-5. Properly separates a Controller class from the Application class
+5. Properly separates a controller class from the application class.
+6. Demonstrates how to bootstrap _JavaFX_ application using _Spring Boot_.
+7. Demonstrates how to use _Spring Boot_ features within _JavaFX_.
+8. Showcase how to navigate between _JavaFX_ view using a router implementation, heavily inspired on Angular/Router.

 ## Which technologies are being used ?